NLADA Staff

 Chief Counsel, Civil Legal Services

-Chris has spent most of his career fighting on behalf of low-income parents in the family courts of New York City, first at The Center for Family Representation and then with The Bronx Defenders.
+Chris Buerger is NLADA’s Chief Counsel for Civil Legal Services.
+In this role, he advises programs on regulatory and compliance matters, particularly as they relate to LSC restrictions and requirements.
+He also assists members on emerging issues in legal aid related to technology.
+Prior to joining NLADA, Chris spent most of his career fighting on behalf of low-income parents in the family courts of New York City, first at The Center for Family Representation and then with The Bronx Defenders.
 Before that, he worked and interned in New York, Louisiana, Oregon, and Ghana.
-He is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and a member of the Human Rights Clinic.
-Chris received an M.P.P from Oregon State University while focusing on quantitative methods, rural communities, and child welfare policy.
-He received a B.A., graduating magna cum laude and Phi Beta Kappa, from American University with a major in literature and a minor in chemistry.
+Chris is a graduate of Columbia Law School.
+During law school, he participated in the Human Rights Clinic and the Community Defense Externship.
+He received an M.P.P from Oregon State University, where his research focused on quantitative methods, rural communities, and child welfare policy.
+He also holds a B.A. from American University with a major in literature and a minor in chemistry.

 Cherise Burdeen